BGUSAT: Satellite

-The satellite was a basic 3U CubeSat (30 x 10 x 10 cm) with a mass of about 5 kg.
+The satellite was a basic 3U CubeSat (30 × 10 × 10 cm) with a mass of about 5 kg.

 The onboard computer was a GR712RC designed by Ramon Chips and Cobham Gaisle.

 The camera payload was a small camera, working in the wavelength of IR and NIR 1.7 - 1.55 $\ [\mu m]$.

 The ground station was operated by the researchers and students of Ben Gurion University.

 History

 Originally called NEGEVSAT, the project started as a Ben Gurion University student project in 2008.
-Originally planned as a 1U CubeSat (10 x 10 x 10 cm) the satellite was planned in conjunction of the Faculty of Engineering Sciences.
+Originally planned as a 1U CubeSat (10 × 10 × 10 cm) the satellite was planned in conjunction of the Faculty of Engineering Sciences.
 The students worked on the design of the altitude and control system, the power system and ground station operations.
 After a few years, the project was put on hold due to lack of funding.

 By 2013, the BGUSAT project was restarted.
-With the donation of Rachel and Max Javit from Connecticut, the satellite's design evolved to a 3U CubeSat (30x10x10 cm) with a small Earth observation camera.
+With the donation of Rachel and Max Javit from Connecticut, the satellite's design evolved to a 3U CubeSat (30 × 10 × 10 cm) with a small Earth observation camera.
 The donation allowed also for a small GPS and communication device and initial ground station operations.
 Collaboration with IAI to use their CubeSat bus platform and a new on board computer.

 In addition, a sum of 1 Million NIS was dedicated by the Israeli Space Agency for research and image processing of the images received from the satellite.

 BGUSAT was successfully launched on February 15, 2017, 03:58 UTC on PSLV-C37 on a record-breaking launch which released 104 satellites.
 The Israeli DIDO-2 nano-satellite was also launched in the same launch.

 BGUSAT decayed from orbit on February 24, 2023.